 Three Ways to Increase Online Sales

-For 1 percent more equals 350, For 2 percent m0re that is 450 , For 5 percent more 750 new web visitors into leads.
-That would mean that 26, 33 and 56 new clients, respectively.
+For 1 percent more equals 350, For 2 percent more that is 450, For 5 percent more 750 new web visitors into leads.
+That would mean 26, 33, and 56 new clients, respectively.

-You can easily see that increasing what is done on the website can have huge and immediate impact on your business.
-If you do these three things, you will increase your online sales.
+You can easily see that increasing engagement on the website can have a huge and immediate impact on your business.
+If you do these three things, you will increase your online sales:

 - Understand Your Customer’s Buying Phases